ortus-docs/coldbox-docs/models/injection_dsl/index.md

 # Injeection DSL

 Before we start building our objects we need to know how to tell WireBox to inject objects for us.
 You can do all this via configuration (Inside the binder) like any other DI framework, but the easieast approach is to use our injection annotation and conventions.
-The injection DSL can be applied to cfproperty, cfargument, cffunction or called via getModel().
-It is represented by adding an attribute called inject.
+The injection DSL can be applied to `cfproperty, cfargument, cffunction` or called via `getModel()` as we saw previously.

+The injection DSL is represented by adding an attribute called `inject` to properties and arguments.
 This attribute is like your code is shouting, *Hey, I need something here, hello, I need something!*.
 That something can be another object, setting, cache, etc.

 ```js
 // property injection